RduMarais/LibreKast/README.md

  * **poll** : asks a question. on question close, shows the number of votes each choice got.
  * **Quizz** : asks a question.
 One of the answers is marked as 'correct', all attendants that chose the correct answer receive 1 point, the first one to answer receives an additionnal point.

+Moreover, there are **flags**, that can be submitted by participants to earn points, both in their interface or as QR codes.

 The meeting organizer can access a special dashboard with live scoreboard, live results and buttons to navigate between questions.

 There are 3 types of meetings :